POSTSECONDARY EDUCATIONAL OPTIONS

 Middle School and High School Underclassmen

 Take your student on a college tour.
-If you ask, many professors will let you sit in on part of an introductory psychology or sociology class.
+If you ask, many professors will let you sit in on part of an introductory class.
 Eat in a dining hall, walk through a residence hall, or ask a student what they’re working on.

-When your student expresses interest about a particular career, research and map out what it takes to achieve it (e.g. if they want to be a veterinarian, look at pre-vet and vet program requirements and admission standards).
+When your student expresses interest in a particular career, research and map out what is required to achieve it (e.g. if they want to be a veterinarian, look at pre-vet and vet program requirements and admission standards).